civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 18

-  **(1)** **Subject to the regulations**, any person who has the charge, management or control of a means of containment shall report to every person prescribed for the purposes of this subsection any actual or anticipated release of dangerous goods from the means of containment if the release endangers, or could endanger, public safety.
+  **(1)** Subject to the regulations, any person who has the charge, management or control of a means of containment shall report to every person prescribed for the purposes of this subsection any actual or anticipated release of dangerous goods from the means of containment if the release endangers, or could endanger, public safety.

-> **Explanatory Note**:
-> Existing text of subsection 18(1):
-> *Existing Text*:
-> > Any person who has the charge, management or control of a means of containment shall report to every person prescribed for the purposes of this subsection any actual or anticipated release of dangerous goods that is or could be in excess of a quantity or concentration specified by regulation from the means of containment if the release endangers, or could endanger, public safety.

 ### Section 41

   **(1)** Paragraph 24(1)(a) of the Act is replaced by the following:

-    information disclosed under section 23 and information of a similar nature obtained by an inspector under section 15 **or by an enforcement officer under section 32.13**;
+    information disclosed under section 23 and information of a similar nature obtained by an inspector under section 15 or by an enforcement officer under section 32.13;

   **(2)** Subsection 24(4) of the Act is amended by adding the following after paragraph (a):